vue-styleguidist/vue-styleguidist/README.md

 ## Authors and license

-[Artem Sapegin](http://sapegin.me), [contributors](https://github.com/styleguidist/react-styleguidist/graphs/contributors) and [Rafael Escala](https://github.com/rafaesc92).
+[Artem Sapegin](http://sapegin.me), [Rafael Escala](https://github.com/rafaesc92) and [contributors](https://github.com/styleguidist/react-styleguidist/graphs/contributors).
 Thanks to the team of react-styleguidist by the amazing tool.

 MIT License